 1. uname: This command is very useful in verifying server name.
 When you type this command in your UNIX machine, it will print name, version and other details about the current machine and server.

 2. df : This is a system information command which is used to show disk usage.
-This command is always used when system administrator handle Filesystem issue in Linux or Sunos server’s or system’s.
+This command is always used when a system administrator handles the Filesystem issue in Linux or SunOs servers or systems.

 $ df -h or df -k

-Above command will show disk usage of all the mounted disk in human readable form like GB and MB.
+Above command will show disk usage of all the mounted disk in human-readable forms like GB and MB.
 This command does not work on Solaris 8.
-For that you will have to use K instead of h like #df -k
+For that, you will have to use K instead of h like #df -k

-3. date : This is very common UNIX command which is used to see date of the system.
-If you are working on different time zone, then this command is very helpful.
+3. date: This is a very common UNIX command which is used to see date of the system.
+If you are working on a different time zone, then this command is very helpful.

-4. uptime : This command is used to show current uptime of the machine.
+4. uptime: This command is used to show the current uptime of the machine.
 Suppose you have a server which is running from 120 days, and when you input this command, you will get output 120.
-This command can be used to know the last boot date of the system though there are other command for this.
+This command can be used to know the last boot date of the system though there are other commands for this.

 $ du -sh .: This will show your current directory usage in GB or MB.